Understanding Bankruptcy from a Business Perspective: a Full Guide

 Image by viarami from Pixabay

-Understanding Bankruptcy: Definition And Purpose
+Understanding Bankruptcy: Definition and Purpose

 Bankruptcy is a legal term that refers to the inability of an individual or entity, such as a business, to pay off its debts.
 It is not necessarily a sign of financial failure or mismanagement, but rather a tool for individuals and businesses to restructure their finances and start anew.
 The main purpose of bankruptcy is to provide relief and protection to debtors who are overwhelmed by their financial obligations.
 For businesses, Chapter 7 Bankruptcy is one of the most common types, which involves liquidating assets to pay off creditors and ultimately closing down the business.
 However, other options such as Chapter 11 Bankruptcy allow businesses to reorganize their debts and continue operating.